clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/autospec.rst

 #.
 If autospec detects the root cause and knows how to continue, it will restart
    the build automatically at step 1 with updated build instructions.

 #.
-Otherwise, autospec will stop the build for user inspection and editing of
-   control files to resolve the errors.
+Otherwise, autospec will stop the build for user inspection to resolve the
+   errors.
+Respond to the build process output by fixing source code issues and/or editing control files to resolve issues, which may include dependencies or exclusions.
+See `autospec README`_ for more information on control files.

    The user resumes the process at step 1 after errors are resolved.

    If a binary dependency doesn't exist in |CL|, you will need to build it before running autospec again.

-   View the `autospec README`_ for more information on control files.

 Following these steps, autospec continues to rebuild the package, based on new information discovered from build failures, until it has a valid